 Being Blasian (Black + Asian-American) also means that I did not see people who look or sound like me in academic spaces very often.
 Because of this, I am committed to putting linguistics and the neurobiology of language into public spaces.
 Most of this outreach has been with at-risk youth in the New York City area, talking about the functions and benefits of code-switching as well as the neurobiology of language.
 I have also appeared on several podcasts, including NPR’s Short Wave, and most recently assisted in the filming of the third documentary in the Talking Black in America Project series.

 Read my recent Op-Ed for JoySauce on the costs of assimilation here.

 Read my recent Q&A with Scientific American here.

-I also moonlight as a photographer!
-See my general body of work here or of linguists here.
+I am also passionate about photography!
+You can see my general body of work here or of linguists here.